 The parade of Apple updates continue on Monday.
 Along with updates for iOS, watchOS, tvOS, and iTunes, Apple released OS X El Capitan Update 10.11.5.

-According to the release notes, the update includes under-the-hood fixes.
+release notes, the update includes under-the-hood fixes.
 Specifically:

 • Fixes an issue where applying a configuration profile to set allowSpotlightInternetResults to False would cause Spotlight to use large amounts of CPU time.